 At inception, the College was located at a temporary site within the Headquarters of the DIA, then at Bonny Camp, Lagos.
 This served as a temporary site for about 4 years, while development at the permanent site was ongoing in Abuja.
 The school relocated to its present location at Karu-Abuja in October 2005.
-The College is headed by the Commandant and is assisted by the Deputy Commandant who doubles as the Director of Studies.
+The College is headed by the Commandant and is assisted by the Deputy Commandant.

 The Defence Intelligence College is organised into 3 branches, namely; Training, Administration, and Logistics.
 Each branch is headed by a Principal Staff Officer (PSO).
 The Training Branch, being the hub of the College’s training activities, is divided into a Center and 6 Departments.
 The Center is headed by a Director, while the departments are each headed by a Chief Instructor (CI).